Dr Emma Blakey

 Additional Research Interests:

 Temporal Cognition: Our experience of time is notably subjective: it can vary depending on how we are feeling and the situation we are in.
-With Prof Marc Buehner, Prof Teresa McCormack, Prof Dave Lagnado, Prof Christoph Hoerl and Sara Lorimer I have been examining how causal beliefs influence children’s and adult’s experience of time.
+As part of my post-doctoral work at Cardiff University, I worked with Marc Buehner, Emma Tecwyn, Teresa McCormack, David Lagnado, Christoph Hoerl and Sara Lorimer to examine how causal beliefs influence children’s and adult’s experience of time.
 There is an established finding in adults that events are perceived as occurring earlier in time when they are caused compared to when they are not caused.
 This is known as ‘temporal binding.’
 We have been examining the nature of temporal binding through development.
+You can read our article on this here, and see a video explaining this work here.

-Understanding ASMR: With Dr Giulia Poerio, Dr Tom Hostler and Dr Theresa Veltri we have been studying the affective and physiological characteristics of Autonomous Sensory Meridian Response (ASMR) or “head tingles.”
-You can read more about our research here.
+Understanding ASMR: With Giulia Poerio, Tom Hostler and Theresa Veltri we have been studying the affective and physiological characteristics of Autonomous Sensory Meridian Response (ASMR) or “head tingles.”
+You can read more about our research in our article here and in the news here.

-The Nuffield Foundation (2017): Testing a short executive function training intervention to improve academic skills in children before they start school (£179,111).
-With Dr Dan Carroll, Dr Danielle Matthews (University of Sheffield), and Dr Lucy Cragg (University of Nottingham).
+The Nuffield Foundation (2017-2018): Testing a short executive function training intervention to improve academic skills in children before they start school (£179,111).
+With Dan Carroll, Danielle Matthews, and Lucy Cragg.
+To find out more about this project, see our webpage here.

 The Economic and Social Research Council (2015): The neural correlates of cognitive flexibility in 2- to 4-year-olds (£2692).
 With Dr Sandra Wiebe (University of Alberta).
 Overseas Institutional Visit Award.